hmunye/echo.nvim/README.md

 Clears the chat window buffer.
 Will not clear the chat history

 You can customize the key mapping by modifying the key mappings section.
-For example, to map the submit action to <leader>c:
+For example, to map the clear chat action to \<leader\> c:

 ```lua
 key_mappings = {